iisab3lla/hr-buddy-ai-agent/README.md

 ## Screenshots

+The screenshots below document the main parts of the implementation, from creating the Telegram bot to testing the final assistant.

-### 1. Creating the Telegram bot
+### 1. Creating the Telegram Bot

 The Telegram bot was created using BotFather, the official Telegram tool for creating and managing bots.
+This step generates the bot identity and the access token used later in n8n as a private credential.

 ![Creating the Telegram bot](assets/01-botfather-telegram-bot.png)

+---

-### 2. Building the workflow in n8n
+### 2. Workflow Overview in n8n

-The main workflow connects the Telegram Trigger, AI Agent, Cohere model, memory, MySQL tool, Vector Store, and Telegram response node.
+This is the final workflow structure.
+The Telegram Trigger receives the user message, the AI Agent processes it, and the response is sent back through Telegram.

 ![n8n workflow overview](assets/02-n8n-workflow-overview.png)

+---

-### 3. Configuring the AI Agent
+### 3. AI Agent Configuration

-The AI Agent is responsible for interpreting the user message, deciding which tool to use, and generating the final response.
+The AI Agent receives the Telegram message text as input and follows a system message that defines its role, language, limits, and tool usage rules.

 ![AI Agent configuration](assets/03-ai-agent-configuration.png)

+---

-### 4. Connecting the Vector Store
+### 4. Vector Store and Embeddings

-The Vector Store is used to retrieve relevant HR policy information through semantic search.
+The Vector Store is responsible for storing and retrieving HR policy information.
+Cohere embeddings are used to represent text semantically, making it possible to search by meaning instead of exact keywords.

 ![Vector Store configuration](assets/04-vector-store-configuration.png)

+---

-### 5. Connecting MySQL
+### 5. MySQL Tool Configuration

-The MySQL tool allows the agent to retrieve structured employee information, such as vacation balance and work model.
+The MySQL tool allows the agent to retrieve structured employee data.
+In this project, it is configured to search the `funcionarios` table using the employee name.

 ![MySQL tool configuration](assets/05-mysql-tool-configuration.png)

+---

-### 6. Testing the bot on Telegram
+### 6. Conversation Memory

-After publishing the workflow, the assistant can answer directly inside Telegram.
+The memory node uses the Telegram `chat.id` as the session identifier.
+This keeps each conversation isolated and allows the assistant to remember context during the interaction.

 ![Simple Memory session configuration](assets/06-simple-memory-session-id.png)

+---

-### 7. Sending the response back to Telegram
+### 7. Sending the Response Back to Telegram

 After the AI Agent generates a response, the Telegram node sends the message back to the same chat using the original `chat.id`.

 ![Telegram send message configuration](assets/07-telegram-send-message.png)

+---

-### 8. Final Telegram test
+### 8. Final Telegram Test

 The final test shows the assistant identifying the employee, keeping the conversation context, querying MySQL, and returning the vacation balance.